A Trilogy about the Sixties, Terror Attacks and the Opioid Epidemic

 Ed’s strong point was honesty.
 I’d always wished it was sensitivity.
 If Donna had killed herself, wasn’t it my fault for not being there?

-I felt the guilt starting to drain me, but decided to go with gratitude.
+The guilt started to drain me, but I forced myself to choose something else.
 “How about when we’re done,” I suggested, “we go someplace nice for lunch and make a toast to all the good times we had?”

 Ed smiled.
-“Then we were young folk singers who wanted to change the world.
-Now we’re just two old fogies and the world ignores us.”
+“Then we were four young folk singers who wanted to change the world.
+Now we’re just two old fogies, and the world ignores us.”

 “Pardon me?”
 I said, “I’m certainly not ready to be ignored, and I know you’re not either.
 Unless you’ve decided to cancel the publication of your book next month.”